 Setting A Budget

-All reels now have some sort of magnetic cast control which will help you avoid the frustration of constant backlashes.
+All reels now have magnetic cast control, which will help you avoid the frustration of constant backlashes.
 Baitcast reels with magnetic cast controls feature magnets that put resistance on the spool as it turns and serves as fine-tuning mechanisms in conjunction with the reel’s main cast control.
 If the magnets and cast control are working properly, you can cast the reel without applying any thumb pressure to the spool and have the lure hit the water without any backlash.

 Baitcasters Magnetic Breaking